Overloading and Default Parameters

 // 使用自定义配置

-Step 2 — Understanding Overload Resolution
+}Step 2 — Understanding Overload Resolution

 void process(int x) { /* ... */ }

-When calling foo(42), the literal 42 is inherently an int, which is an exact match for void foo(int), whereas void foo(double) requires a conversion from int to double.
-An exact match has an overwhelming advantage over any form of conversion, so the final call will definitely be to void foo(int).
-Conversely, the 3.14 in foo(3.14) is a double, so this time the exact match occurs on void foo(double).
+void process(double x) { /* ... */ }When calling process(5), the literal 5 is inherently an int, which is an exact match for process(int).
+Meanwhile, process(double) requires a conversion from int to double.
+An exact match takes precedence over any form of conversion, so process(int) is definitely the one called.
+Conversely, the 5.0 in process(5.0) is a double, so the exact match occurs for process(double).

-Step 3 — Mastering Default Arguments
+Step 3 — Master Default Arguments

-Default arguments exist precisely to solve this problem—for those parameters where you have already decided on a "default behavior," just don't make the caller worry about them.
+Default arguments exist precisely to solve this problem—for parameters where you have already decided on a "default behavior," just don't make the caller worry about them.

 void configure_uart(int baudrate,